Capitals run out of steam in Seattle, fall to the Kraken to close a challenging road trip

 Washington’s Tom Wilson scored the first goal of the night 3:34 in.
 It was his third in five games.
 Evgeny Kuznetsov set up the play, stealing the puck from Jeremy Lauzon to the right of the net before he set up Wilson in the right circle for a shot past Seattle’s Philipp Grubauer (37 saves), the former Capitals backstop.

 The Kraken tied the score with 4:02 left in the first on Jared McCann’s backhanded power-play goal past Vitek Vanecek (26 saves).
-It was the first goal the Capitals had allowed in 135 minutes 58 seconds — Ilya Samsonov had recorded back-to-back shutouts in the previous two games — and the first power-play goal they had yielded in nine games.
+It was the first goal the Capitals had allowed in 135 minutes 58 seconds — Ilya Samsonov had recorded shutouts in the previous two games — and the first power-play goal they had yielded in nine games.

 Seattle scored twice in 43 seconds in the second period to take a 3-1 lead.
 Jaden Schwartz scored on a delayed penalty call with 13:43 left.
 On the next shift, Adam Larsson scored a backdoor goal off the rush.
 Not long after, Calle Jarnkrok notched Seattle’s fourth straight goal at 13:51.